Photo Credit: Ross Findon

 After many discussions, strategic planning, project planning, and hard work with the above manager, we developed a new system that revolutionized and energized his organization.

-The system we created breathed new life into an organization and gave people hope.
+The system breathed new life into an organization and gave people hope.

 Always remember the value and capabilities of a team of people who are genuinely committed to changing the status quo for the right reasons.